geolffrey/financier/README.md

 ```

 ## Usage
-Here is an example featuring comprehensive usage of financier.
+Here is an example featuring comprehensive usage of Financier.

 ```js
 // Load financier.